 LNG metering and sampling:

 LNG is extremely popular, especially in countries that have no energy resources.
 LNG transport by ship is relatively easy.
 This would be beneficial to producers were it not that this sport is still so new and there are few or no industry standards, which leads to many losses in the loading and distribution process.
 What happens between the point of departure and arrival port is, in part, a black box.
 We have not fully penetrated the physical properties of the gas under low temperatures.
 The measuring volume is not very accurate, and this also applies to the sampling.
 The margin of error can be as much as ten percent.
-If measured quantities and qualities do not match, this can result in huge unexpected costs.
+If measured quantities and qualities do not match, this can result in substantial unexpected costs.
 I anticipate that there will be a lot of savings achieved in the future.
-The technology is in the works and Hint is also working with partners to develop the right measurement and analysis technology for LNG.
-We’re not there yet, but we’ll definitely get there.
+The technology is in the works, and Hint is also working with partners to develop the proper measurement and analysis technology for LNG, like AML-Metering, AML-AMADAS, and AML-Loading.
+We’re not there yet, but we’ll get there.

 Wouter Last, President Hint